+I wanted to try and thread some recent twitter debates together.
 I’m going to touch upon the Sugata Mitra debate.
 Mitra is accused of poor research.
 I would describe it as “discursive research”; it generates the potential for change but it is empirically weak.
 You could accuse Coe (EEF toolkit) and Hattie (visible learning) of the same.

 Most of the teachers I know entered the profession because they loved school as children

 It is indisputable that most teachers DT Willingham knows loved school; however, is it true of those teachers DT Willingham does not know?
 Students, so the theory goes do not love school thus teachers are not prepared for life in classrooms:

 What teachers don’t realise is that the reason that students don’t like school is: